sheldon904/New-Beamer-Site-Theme/wp-bmw-theme/README.md

 ## License

 This theme is provided as-is for the specific use case.
-All images and content are specific to JAX BEAMERS business.
+All images and content are specific to JAX BIMMERS business.

 ## Support

-This theme was created for JAX BEAMERS and includes all necessary assets and functionality from the original local development environment.
+This theme was created for JAX BIMMERS and includes all necessary assets and functionality from the original local development environment.